Sustainability / Social Report / Creating Attractive WorkplacesFoster a Corporate Culture That Meets Employee Needs

 Holding of Daicel Family Day

-In August 2023, the Daicel Group held a Family Day where employees' families visited workplaces.
+In the summer of 2024, the Daicel Group held a Family Day where employees' families visited workplaces.

 The participating families deepened their understanding of Daicel's work activities through workplace tours and quizzes.
 We believe it was an opportunity for employees to feel proud by showing their families their everyday work.